Mahimnak/Mahimnak/README.md

 - 👨‍💻 All of my projects are available at [https://mahimnaportfolio.netlify.app/](https://mahimnaportfolio.netlify.app/)

-- 💬 Ask me about **Python, MERN Stack, Web development, Machine Learning**
+- 💬 Ask me about **Python, Data Analysis, Machine Learning, MERN Stack, Web development**

 - 📫 How to reach me **mahimna77@gmail.com**